abhisek334/INDEX_GEN_BETA/README.md

 ## Themes

-* There are 25 Themes from [bootswatch](https://github.com/thomaspark/bootswatch) official [Bootstrap](https://getbootstrap.com) Themes.
-* You can check Theme from [bootswatch.com](https://bootswatch.com) before selecting.
-* To Change theme, first generate the code, paste in Cloud flare Workers and then select one theme code from below and paste it in line 61 of worker script.

 | Themes    |         |         |         |        |          |
 |-----------|---------|---------|---------|--------|----------|
 | cerulean  | cosmo   | cyborg  | darkly  | flatly | journal  |